data-edu/rviews_blog_series/1-post.md

 they engage R syntax which is, if you’ve never used it, literally a foreign language.

-Let’s describe this process in three steps: discovering the concept, seeing how the concept is used, and seeing how the concept is used *in education*:
+Let’s use `pivot_longer()` as an example.
+We’ll describe this process in three steps: discovering the concept, seeing how the concept is used, and seeing how the concept is used *in education*:

 **Step 1: See the concept**

-For example, imagine writing about the concept of transforming a dataset to a wider or longer format.
 When I read something like “Use `pivot_longer()` to transform a dataset from wide format to long format”, I can imagine a dataset going from wide to long.
 Imagining what happens with the variables and their contents is much harder.
-I’ve been using R for over five years and I’d still struggle to visualize the contents of many columns rearranging themselves into one column so the dataset gets narrower and longer.
+I’ve been using R for over five years and I’d still struggle to visualize the contents of many columns rearranging themselves into one column.

 **Step 2: See how the concept is used**